 Membership provides organisations with extensive sector specific support, resources, networking opportunities, training, consulting (including support to achieve some of the requirements for Rainbow Tick accreditation) and advice via a dedicated Relationship Manager and frequent interaction with other health and wellbeing organisations active in this area.

-The program works with service providers across the life-time of their LGBT inclusion journey, from getting started (very little or no knowledge of this area) through to achieving excellence and recognition as a leader in this highly rewarding area of diversity and inclusion.
+The program works with service providers across the life-time of their LGBTQ inclusion journey, from getting started (very little or no knowledge of this area) through to achieving excellence and recognition as a leader in this highly rewarding area of diversity and inclusion.

 Membership is encouraged for private sector, public sector and non-government organisations (NGOs) regardless of size or reach.
 This may include government departments, small NGO’s, hospitals, GPs, aged care, housing, mental health, drug and alcohol, family and domestic violence, disability services; in fact any organisation providing health and wellbeing care or services across the lifespan of an individual.